AndreaCrotti/ep2013/tdd/unit.rst

 .. part of the code has to work

 ..
 The fast is really important actually, because for TDD you really
-.. need to run your tests continuosly, before every commit, and if you
+.. need to run your tests continuosly, possibly before every commit, and if you
 .. start to have slow tests it will get too annoying very quickly.

 - small